shethbhumit/OilandGasCoding/README.md

 ### File 3: Casing Seat Selection

 My third code in python is solving the casing seat selection in drilling engineering domain with the help of python language.
 I have used numpy.interp in the eaton's curve to calculate the depth at which casing needs to be placed.
+The pore pressure and fracture pressure data that I have used is available in the Data folder.